Publishing magnate's ex on queen of romance novels: 'The biggest problem in my marriage was Chiung Yao'

 She writes: "In the end, I have come to realise that "share woe and weal" is not one phrase, but two."

-Ping, 90, is in hospital.
-Chiung, 80, has said she fell out with her stepchildren over whether to intubate her husband, who also suffered a stroke.
+Ping is in hospital.
+Chiung has said she fell out with her stepchildren over whether to intubate her husband, who also suffered a stroke.